rapid7/insightconnect-plugins/cylance_protect/help.md

 #### Search Agents

-This action this action searches for agents and returns device information details.
+This action searches for agents and returns device information details about them.

 ##### Input